Just imagine tomorrow, there’s an announcement the ATAR will now solely be determined by your ability to play a single sport.

 Not only have we recognised that sport is singularly the most important aspect of Australian life, we have now institutionalised it - in terms of how students are accepted into tertiary studies.
 Your ATAR will from now on be determined based on how good a sports player you are compared with all other students in Australia.

-At your school you have the choice of playing either volleyball, hockey, soccer or table tennis.
+At your school you have the choice of playing volleyball, hockey, soccer or table tennis.

-You’re determined to become a doctor and you know you need to get a high ATAR to be accepted into a medical degree at university.
+You’re determined to become a doctor and you know you need to get a high ATAR to be accepted into a medicine degree at university.

 It’s self evident…

 to get a top ATAR you need to play the game you’re best at – so you choose volleyball.